Dr Eduardo Oliveira

-I am currently a Honorary Fellow/Visiting Academic at Department of Computing and Information Systems and Research Fellow at Melbourne Graduate School of Education, The University of Melbourne.
+I am currently a Senior Tutor at School of Computing and Information Systems and Research Fellow at Melbourne Graduate School of Education, The University of Melbourne.

 Furthermore, for five years I have been teaching subjects in Computer Science and Digital Games courses in important universities in Pernambuco State, Brazil.